mausumi45/E-Commerce-RFM-Analytics/README.md

 Gain an understanding of the available data and develop some business sense by reviewing the data documentation, identifying potential data sources, and exploring any contextual information related to the data.

-Depending on the problem, you may need to perform exploratory data analysis (EDA) to understand the data better.
+Depending on the problem, I need to perform exploratory data analysis (EDA) to understand the data better.
 This may include identifying missing data, outliers, and other data quality issues that may impact the analysis.

-Provide a summary of your EDA and any insights gained from the data analysis.
+Provide a summary of  EDA and any insights gained from the data analysis.
 This could include data distributions, correlations, and other relevant statistical measures.

 ### Python & Pandas Functions Used:
 Here are some commonly used Pandas functions in RFM analysis: